Key Takeaways

 The price of cloud computing can skyrocket as you use more storage and resources.
 Most enterprises don’t know how to reduce these expenses because of the complex provider bills and analytics.
 Thankfully, effective cloud cost optimization and financial management practices can help you avoid chaos.

 Companies should recognize cloud spending optimization as an integral part of their workflow.
-According to Gartner, nearly all legacy workloads that migrated to the public cloud infrastructures require a proper framework to become cost-effective.
+Nearly all legacy workloads that migrated to the public cloud infrastructures require a proper framework to become cost-effective.

 Now, why is it important to focus on the efficient use of cloud resources?
 Let’s start with the obvious advantage.